Alexhuszagh/rust-lexical/lexical-core/README.md

 **Algorithm M**

 Algorithm M represents the significant digits of a float as a fraction of arbitrary-precision integers (a more in-depth description can be found [here](https://www.exploringbinary.com/correct-decimal-to-floating-point-using-big-integers/)).
 For example, 1.23 would be 123/100, while 314.159 would be 314159/1000.
 We then scale the numerator and denominator by powers of 2 until the quotient is in the range `[2^52, 2^53)`, generating the correct significant digits of the mantissa.
-The use of Algorithm M may be enabled through the algorithm_m feature-gate, and tends to be more performant than bigcomp.

 A naive implementation, in Python, is as follows: